-A number of conditions were set out by the Level 1 text and thus are being put forward by the ITS as elements to define that comprise the baseline option.
-Not taking any other action to specify the additional information needed would be one of the alternative options considered (the so-called 'do nothing option' in relation to Level 1 text and the RTS).
+A number of conditions were set out by the Level 1 text and are thus being put forward by the draft ITS as elements to define that comprise the baseline option.
+Not taking any other action to specify the additional information needed would be one of the alternative options considered (the so-called 'do nothing' option in relation to the Level 1 text and the draft RTS).